-Three simple principles to blogging efficiency
+Three simple principles to marketing efficiency

 Are they online all the time every day?
 Do they have assistants working for them creating and publishing their content?